kmanu225/javacamp/frameworks/javafx/Library/README.md

 # **JavaFX Library Management Application**

 This project is a **JavaFX-based** application designed to manage a library system.
 It demonstrates key JavaFX concepts such as **stages, scenes, and data handling**.
-Additionally, the project incorporates several other computer science areas, including:

-- Project development using **Maven**
-- Database management with **MySQL** for data persistence.
-- GUI customization with **CSS**

 The goal of this project is to showcase various features of **JavaFX** for efficient code reuse.

-## **Features**

-- **User Accounts** – Create and manage user profiles
-- **Book Management** – Store, search, and manage books in a MySQL database
-- **User Roles** – Define different access levels, including administrator privileges
-- **Multi-Stage Workflow** – Separate windows for login, book management, and user administration

 ## **Technical Aspects**